michaelgroeneweg/convert-svg-to-font-icons/README.md

 # Convert svg to font icon

 This tool allows you to convert your svg icons to font icons.
-Simply upload your svg files and choose your desired font and size.
+Simply upload your svg files.
 The tool will generate a font file that you can download and use in your project.

 ### Installing